FOMC Board Member Meeting

 Starts Wednesday, August 21, 2019 at 18:00

 The Federal Reserve increased interest rates in December which was the fourth rate hike that year.
 But that might be the end of rate hikes for the foreseeable future.
 The market was widely expecting that, but traders were also expecting the FED to turn slightly dovish and signal a slowdown in rate hikes this year.
 They sounded both, to be honest - they sounded a bit dovish but not as dovish as the market was expecting.
-Although, they sounded a tad more dovish in their last meeting this year.
-So, it will be interesting for traders to see what their 'behind the curtains' discussion was.
+Although, they turned increasingly dovish in the last previous meetings and they cut rates by 25 basis points in the last meeting.
+The market was expecting for something more from them, such as a 50 bpa rate cut or more easing in the coming months, but they disappointed expectations.
+So, it will be interesting for traders to see what there is 'behind the curtains' discussion was.
 Please follow us for live coverage of this event by live market analysts.

 <% indicator.indicator_name %>